VildeBruhn/vildebruhn.github.io/index.md

 ---

-## Overview
+Welcome!

-This workshop introduces multivariate methods for analysing evolutionary time series using evoTS.
+This workshop introduces multivariate methods for analysing evolutionary time series using the R package evoTS.
+We will learn how to

-## Learning goals

-- Understand multivariate datasets
+- Work with multivariate datasets
-- Explore temporal dynamics
+- Explore temporal evolutionary dynamics
 - Use evoTS workflows
-- Interpret evolutionary patterns
+- Interpret evolutionary patterns and processes

+The workshop combines a theoretical introduction with hands-on exercises.
+By the end of the workshop, you will have gained practical experience in analysing time series data and interpreting multivariate patterns through time.

+## Prerequisites

+Participants should have a basic familiarity with R and evolutionary biology.

+## Software

+Before continouing with the Introduction, please ensure that the latest versions of R and RStudio are installed.
+Detailed installation instructions are available on the Installation page.

 ## Practical information